Last updated on 5 November 2021

 Women who experience pregnancy loss may try to get pregnant again as soon as they are medically recovered and psychologically ready.
 Studies do not report benefits for a delayed interval to conception.

-It is best to avoid sexual intercourse while you still have bleeding to avoid infection.
-It may also be helpful to wait until a regular menstrual period so that you can better calculate the age of your baby in the next pregnancy.
+Before trying again, it is best to avoid sexual intercourse while you still have bleeding, in order to avoid infection.
+It may also be helpful to wait until your regular menstrual period cycle has resumed so that you can better calculate the age of your baby in the next pregnancy.

 It is also important for couples to be emotionally and mentally prepared for another pregnancy.
-Ultimately, the timing of when to try again for a baby is a very personal decision and should be carefully discussed by the couple.
+Ultimately, the timing of when to try again for a baby is a very personal decision and should be carefully discussed.

 How do I prepare myself to try for a baby again?